DWA-3D: A Reactive Planner for Robust and Efficient Autonomous UAV Navigation in Confined Environments: DWA-3D (Reactive Planner)

 Although in our setup a 3D LiDAR is available, this is not the case for most of the aerial robots, which usually count with RGB or RGBD cameras pointing forward with a limited field of view.
-Thus, the navigation system takes only into account $v_x$, $v_z$ and $\omega_{z}$ to perform the control, neglecting $v_y$, $\omega_x$ and $\omega_y$.
+Thus, the navigation system takes only into account $v_x$, $v_z$ and $\omega_{z}$ to perform the control, neglecting $v_y$, $\omega_x$ and $\omega_y$, therefore avoiding to enforce lateral motions.
 Then, the control vector $\textbf{v}$ in the dronecentric reference can be defined as

 An action $\textbf{v}$ is selected at each iteration, being $T$ the control period.
 Note that in the following subsections, the tracked waypoint will be expressed as $\mathbf{g}$ instead of $\mathbf{g_i}$ for the shake of readability.